 I am currently a STEM ambassador and Nuffield placement provider

-I am currently organising the Royal Society Evolution of Pathogen and Parasite Avoidance meeting that will take place at Chichley Hall, UK in June 2017.
+I have recently organising the Royal Society Evolution of Pathogen and Parasite Avoidance meeting that took place at Chichley Hall, UK in June 2017.
 You can listen to the presentations here

 Member Genie (Group of elegans new investigators in europe)